blckbx/lnd-hybrid-mode/README.md

 ````
 2. Router/Modem: forwarding VPN port

-This step is managed very individually due to the huge amount of routers and modems out there.
+This step is managed very individually due to the high amount of routers and modems out there.
 Usually GUI-based webinterfaces let define ports to be forwarded for specific devices within a local network.

 3. LND: configuring `lnd.conf` for VPN setup (VPN-IP and VPN-Port):
  - If VPN provides static IPs: